itzzjb/Docker-Beginner/README.md

 Now, we need to create the mongo-express container in the same network as the mongo container.
 > [!NOTE]
-> You can use `\` in the terminal inorder to go to the next line or the terminal without terminating the currently writing command.
+> You can use `\` in the terminal in order to go to the next line or the terminal without terminating the currently writing command.

 ```sh
 docker run -d \